commontype-standard/commontype/BASE.md

     <tr><th>Dependencies</th> <td> </td> </tr>
 </table>

 The BASE table provides information to allow font consumers to align glyphs from different scripts along appropriate baselines.
-It may also be used for adjusting the baseline-to-baseline spacing of a text by defining script-, language-, and OpenType-feature specific glyph extent values.
+It may also be used for adjusting the baseline-to-baseline spacing of a text by defining script-, language-, and feature specific glyph extent values.

 <pre class="idl">
 interface BaseTableHeaderVersion10 {